 Martin Seligman called the fate of the first group a "learned helplessness" Someone once found out that he is seemingly powerless against an onerous condition - and eventually stops even trying to do anything about it.
 Even if he could easily escape this condition.

 Now suppose again, you are the human being that you are.
 Do you know the situation with the dogs from your own life?
-It happens quite often that someone says: "No matter what I do, it's always wrong, I can not change my situation."
+It happens quite often that someone says: "No matter what I do, it's always wrong.
+I can not change anything about my situation. "

 The baby experiment

 Learned helplessness was later detected in humans.
 With babies, for example, a similar experiment was performed as with the dogs.
 No, without electric shock.
 But they shook them violently in their crib, that was quite different.

 Some could do it with a head movement, a sensor in their pillow.
 Others did not have a sensor.
 Both groups reacted the same way as the dogs.
 And one group went to the dogs.
 Even beyond the baby's age we show similar reactions.

 See the way out, if there is one